-[FPMD: This guest post is provided by Dave Denniston, the voice behind the Freedom Formula for Physicians Podcast.
-Dave has been a friend of the blog for as long as I can remember and was kind enough to have me on his show as a guest.
+[FPMD: This guest post is provided by Dave Denniston, the author behind a blog for physicians.
+Dave has been a friend of the blog for as long as I can remember and was kind enough to have me on his blog as a guest.
 While this article is written in a different style than my usual posts, I agree with the point Dave is making.
 We have no financial relationship.]

 It had to happen.
 You’re young & nervous.
 Eyes as wide as saucers.